gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 ## The Cost of Coding Together
 There is a cost connected to having many programmers working at the same problem at the same time, of course.
 We understand that cost well, I think.
-What we do not understand well however are the benefits.
+What we do not understand well however are it's benefits.
 After all, it's a trade off.
-Will the benefits outweigh the costs for you?
+Will the benefits outweigh the costs?
-So lets talk about benefits, which is much more interesting.
+So lets talk about benefits, which is more interesting.

 ## The Benefits Of Coding Together